TYPEONEERROR

 I really love the switch-up from 2x monitors to 1x super-wide, especially with window management like this.

-Focus helps me manage distractions and Pomodoros, I design in Figma, and I would be super-sad without Spark for email.
+Focus helps me manage distractions and Pomodoros, I design in Sketch, and I would be super-sad without Spark for email.